leobeeson/job-recommendation-system/notes.md

 * Create bespoke class for list of user_job_triples used to create scored matrix for recommendation model.
 * To avoid iterating twice over all `user_id` and `job_id` keys, `generate_user_job_triples` and `add_implicit_scores` can be refactored into single method if `activities` data becomes significantly large.
 It'll create come coupling between scoring and generating the scored data, but shouldn't cause much overhead or complexity.
 * For further efficiencies and code performance, `get_unique_entities` can also be refactored into `generate_user_job_triples` and `add_implicit_scores`.
 However, this single method would now be having many "side effects".
+* Filter job recommendations that are old or no longer available.
+* Apply a moving window to activities' data used to train the recommender model, so as to adapt to a user's changing job preferences or expectations across time.
+* Add `users.jsonl` and `activities.jsonl` data to a NoSQL database to retrieve user demographics and job descriptions for enhancing recommendations metadata.
+* Create bespoke exceptions and handle incorrect arguments passed to endpoints.

 ## Assumptions